bmeck/node/doc/api/esm.md

 CommonJS modules loaded.

 All loaders are created by invoking the default export of their module as a function.
-The parameters given to the the function is a single object with properties to call the `resolve` and `dynamicInstantiate` hooks of the parent loader.
+The parameters given to the function are a single object with properties to call the `resolve` and `dynamicInstantiate` hooks of the parent loader.
 The default loader has a `resolve` hook and a function that throws for the value of `dynamicInstantiate`.